martinagvilas/martinagvilas.github.io/content/authors/admin/_index.md

 I’m a computer science PhD student at Goethe University, in Frankfurt am Main, Germany.
 I work under the supervision of Prof. [Gemma Roig](http://www.cvai.cs.uni-frankfurt.de/index.html) and I'm also part of the [Ernst Strüngmann Institute for Neuroscience](https://www.esi-frankfurt.de/) (*in Cooperation with Max Planck Society*).

 My current research focuses on studying how AI systems abstract semantic knowledge from unimodal and multimodal sources of information.
-I'm also interested in how these mechansims differ from those of humans' cognitive processing.
+I'm generally interested in the development of tools for reverse engineering the cognitive capacities of deep learning models.

 <!-- I also enjoy contributing to open-source projects and developing research software related to machine learning and data science more broadly. -->